Goals act as a compass, directing focus and energy toward achieving objectives with precision (Winkens & Hamstra, 2024).

 What are Performance Goals?

-By setting clear performance goals, managers provide employees with a focused direction, driving engagement and measurable results for the organization.
+By setting clear and actionable performance goals, managers can provide their employees with direction, and drive tangible results that benefit both the individual and the company.

 The Need for Performance Goals